Words by Katie Hagan.

 “For that reason I try not to think that my work is one thing or another.
 I don’t really want to repeat myself!
 It is important for me to keep growing and continuing to try things that I am not comfortable with.”

 I omitted some of the stock questions I usually ask purely because they dripped from significance.
-But as I began to tie-up the phone call, Julie said I’d missed one from the list I’d presented to her hours before.
-I was a bit embarrassed and feared this was the greatly-anticipated question.
-Damn.
+But as I began to tie-up the phone call, Julie said I’d missed one from the list I’d presented to her hours before, about what she’d do if she didn’t dance.
 “I want to be a painter”, Julie interjected gleefully.
 “I imagine that it would just be so nice… it’s a physical thing and another way to think.”

 Perhaps in the not too distant future, painting might become another way for Julie to ‘be’.